{eac}Doojigger Plugin Derivatives

 Additional Information

-- When installed and registered, {eac}Doojigger installs an autoloader in the 'mu_plugins' folder.
+• When installed and registered, {eac}Doojigger installs an autoloader in the 'mu_plugins' folder.
 This autoloader manages the loading of all abstract classes, traits, interfaces, and extensions.
-There should never be a need to copy a .php file from {eac}Doojigger.
+There should never be a need to copy any file from {eac}Doojigger.